Need to save lives but also want to save time and money? Tick off these requirements and get the professional apps you need.

-This hybrid world is one in which current TETRA/Tetrapol solutions are used for mission-critical voice and data, with the LTE network serving non-critical broadband data.
+This hybrid world is one in which current TETRA/Tetrapol solutions are used for mission-critical voice and data, with a LTE/4G/5G network serving non-critical broadband data.

 A great way to embrace the new possibilities of broadband is to adopt mobile applications.
 But not just any apps - there are five key things to think about that will help you make the right choice.

 1 Will it work in a tight situation?

 Mission critical and public safety organizations are looking for solutions that: